Do you have swollen, irritated or painful gums? Do your gums bleed or become sore when you brush or floss your teeth?

 7. Visit a Dentist

-If the soreness doesn’t improve, make an appointment with a Queen Creek, AZ dentist right away.
+If the soreness doesn’t improve, make an appointment with a Queen Creek Dental Office right away.
 Overlooking lingering gum sensitivity can worsen the condition and you might be at the risk of other gum diseases.
 The dentist will analyze the causes, diagnose the disease, prescribe medication and suggest treatments to help you overcome the problem.